Understanding how Sections behave

 Forerunner has its own logic.

-If you mix sections from multiple collections, Webflow will naturally generate class variations (like [class]section-2[/class], [class]heading-3[/class], etc.).
+If you mix sections from multiple collections in the same Webflow project, Webflow will naturally generate class variations (like [class]section-2[/class], [class]heading-3[/class], etc.).
 This is expected and nothing is “broken”.

 Sections prioritize visuals over systemization